publishpress/PublishPress-Planner/readme.txt

 PublishPress is ideal for WordPress sites that publish high-quality content.
 With PublishPress, you can collaborate much more effectively.
 This makes PublishPress a great solution for any site with multiple users.
 PublishPress is often used by companies and non-profits, universities and schools, plus by magazines, newspapers and blogs.

+## PublishPress Pro ##

-> <strong>PublishPress Pro</strong><br />
+> <strong>Upgrade to PublishPress Pro</strong><br />
-> This plugin is the free version of the PublishPress Pro plugin that comes with all the features you need to plan and schedule WordPresss content. <a href="https://publishpress.com/publishpress"  title="PublishPress Pro">Click here to purchase the best premium WordPress content scheduling plugin now!</a>
+> This plugin is the free version of the PublishPress plugin.
+The Pro versio comes with all the features you need to plan and schedule WordPresss content. <a href="https://publishpress.com/publishpress"  title="PublishPress Pro">Click here to purchase the best premium WordPress content scheduling plugin now!</a>

 = Editorial Calendar =